US economy shrank 0.9 per cent in second quarter further stoking recession fears

 With the consumer price index for June having jumped 9.1 per cent from a year ago, the Fed is aiming for a notoriously difficult “soft landing” – an economic slowdown that manages to rein in rocketing prices without triggering a recession.

-The strength of America’s job market, Federal Reserve Chair Jerome Powell said at a news conference on Wednesday, “makes you question the GDP data.”.
+The strength of America’s job market, Federal Reserve Chair Jerome Powell said at a news conference on Wednesday, “makes you question the GDP data”.

 Asked whether he thought the US was in a recession, Mr Powell said he did not think it was, citing the “remarkably strong” labour market and adding “it doesn’t make sense” for the country to be in a recession right now.

-Mr Powell also correctly noted that GDP data is often revised at a later date.
+Mr Powell also correctly noted that US GDP data is often revised at a later date.
 In its press release on Thursday morning the BEA noted that the GDP estimate was based on source data that are either incomplete or subject to revision from the source agency and that the second estimate for the quarter will be released on 25 August.

+The most widely accepted definition of a recession comes from the National Bureau of Economic Research, a group of economists whose Business Cycle Dating Committee defines it as “a significant decline in economic activity that is spread across the economy and lasts more than a few months”.

+The strength of the labour market is just one factor skewing the data, but the NBER often declares the start of a recession well after the fact, so additional data and revisions should be closely monitored.

+In a statement released by the White House, President Joe Biden said: “It’s no surprise that the economy is slowing down as the Federal Reserve acts to bring down inflation.
+But even as we face historic global challenges, we are on the right path and we will come through this transition stronger and more secure.
+Our job market remains historically strong, with unemployment at 3.6 per cent and more than 1 million jobs created in the second quarter alone.
+Consumer spending is continuing to grow.”

-Prior to the release of today’s data, forecasters surveyed by the data firm FactSet had estimated that the nation’s gross domestic product — the broadest measure of economic output — made a tepid annual gain of 0.8 per cent between the beginning of April and the end of June.
+Prior to the release of today’s data, forecasters surveyed by the data firm FactSet had estimated that the nation’s GDP made a tepid annual gain of 0.8 per cent between the beginning of April and the end of June.
 Others believed a more anaemic level of 0.2 per cent was possible.

-The Federal Reserve Bank of Atlanta’s running estimate of GDP growth, based on available economic data, signalled a 1.2 per cent second quarter decline was on the cards.
+The Federal Reserve Bank of Atlanta’s running estimate of GDP growth, based on available economic data, signalled a 1.2 per cent second-quarter decline was on the cards.

 Today’s data, though still marking a fall in economic activity, is an improvement on the 1.6 per cent drop in the January-March quarter.